-The Kaiser Permanente Global Health program provides KP Northern California residents an opportunity to serve above and beyond their professional roles within Kaiser Permanente by contributing to the health of those living in low-resource communities.
-Our partnerships with nonprofit global health organizations help physicians make critical connections between global social and healthcare issues and their local communities, including the health effects of poverty, migration, climate change, emerging infectious disease, and access to healthcare.
-These experiences add depth and breadth to the clinical capacity of our physicians, and in the process improve the care they provide to our local and global communities.
+The mission of the Kaiser Permanente Northern California Community and Global Health Program (KP CoGlobal) is to facilitate participation in mission-driven clinical and educational experiences in underserved populations in the United States and Internationally for its residents and fellows.
+Our KP CoGlobal program supports trainees to make critical connections between social and healthcare issues, including the health effects of poverty, migration, climate change, emerging infectious diseases, and access to healthcare.
+These experiences add depth and breadth to the clinical abilities of our trainees, and in the process, improve the care they provide to local and global communities.

 Residents who participate in global health rotations share their experience on the Global Health blog.